Kuhlklay/zarsianX/README.md

 4. Now start the game by eather running `.venv/bin/python main.py` or executing `./launch-linux.sh`

 ## Windows
+Check if python is installed or install it.
 Execute the `install-win.bat` and afterwards `launch-win.bat`.
 Finished!